vuejs/awesome-vue/CONTRIBUTING.md

 Apps/Websites give the opportunity to showcase the awesome things we can build with vuejs.
 You should put your app/website in this category if the following condition are true:
 - The website is available without error or ssl certificate problems, and load in a reasonable amount of time.
 - The website is using vuejs intensively.
-It should have more than a couple of components.
+It should have more than a couple of components, and also it have to detect with [vue-devtools](https://github.com/vuejs/vue-devtools).
 - The website is original and not too simple.
 For that reason, blog and simple landing page are rejected.